UtahDave/salt-vagrant-lxc/README.rst

 Salt Vagrant LXC
 ================

-A Salt Setup using Vagrant and LXC
+A Salt + Cassandra Setup using Vagrant and LXC

 Instructions